 We were incorporated under the laws of the State of Delaware in November 2016.
 Our principal executive offices are located at 15440 Laguna Canyon Road, Suite 160, Irvine, California 92618.
 Our telephone number is (949) 409-9820.
 Our website address is www.tarsusrx.com.
-Information contained on the website is not incorporated by reference into this prospectus.
-We have included our website address in this prospectus solely as an inactive textual reference.
+Information contained on the website is not incorporated by reference into this Annual Report on Form 10-K. We have included our website address in this Annual Report on Form 10-K solely as an inactive textual reference.